Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before moving forward with this guide.

 How does Drift handle PII and sensitive data?

-You can configure custom redaction rules for specific data patterns and provide explicit deny lists for endpoints and domains.
+You can configure transforms for specific data patterns to redact, mask, replace, or drop sensitive data.
 All data is encrypted in transit and at rest, and we follow SOC 2 Type II compliance standards.

 Will Drift impact my application's performance?